-This is a temporary visa for a person who needs to come to Australia to provide care and support for:
+This is a temporary visa for a person or guardian who needs to come to Australia to provide care and support for:

 - a student visa holder who is younger than 18 years of age

 - a student visa holder who is older than 18 years of age and who needs such care and support due to exceptional circumstances

 This visa can be applied in or outside Australia: